jhui/jhui.github.io/_posts/2017-03-14-TensorFlow-tutorial.markdown

 W = tf.Variable([0.1], tf.float32)
 b = tf.Variable([0.0], tf.float32)
 ```
-Then we build the linear model “model”.
 We define the Mean Square Error (MSE) cost function as:
 ```python
 loss = tf.reduce_sum(tf.square(model - y))
 ```
-We use gradient descent to find an optimal solution that can fit our training data with the minimum loss.
+We define a gradient descent optimizer and trainer to find an optimal solution that can fit our training data with the minimum loss.
 ```python
 # Optimizer with a 0.01 learning rate
 optimizer = tf.train.GradientDescentOptimizer(0.01)